Master of Whiskey & Master of Whisky

 All three exam sections of the Level 4 will apply an increased review of communication quality.

-The Blind Tasting Exams are expected to feature whiskeys drawn from this list of 48 classical brands:
+The Blind Tasting Exams are expected to feature whiskeys drawn from this list of 48 important brands:

 SCOTLAND